jparrill/ansible-module-etcd/README.md

 ## Desired Module way of work
 ### ETCD Module
-This Module are prepared to **NOT** override any value on ETCD, I will implement this feature soon.
+This Module are prepared to **NOT** override any value on ETCD, you must add **override: true** key on the module execution to do that.

 ### ETCD Lookup
 This lookup plugin will connect by default to http://127.0.0.1:4001, you must set some environment variables: